Wenhan-Tan/EKS_Multinode_Triton_TRTLLM/Triton_Deployment_Steps.md

 ```
 {"context_logits":0.0,"cum_log_probs":0.0,"generation_logits":0.0,"model_name":"ensemble","model_version":"1","output_log_probs":[0.0,0.0,0.0,0.0,0.0],"sequence_end":false,"sequence_id":0,"sequence_start":false,"text_output":" Machine learning is a branch of artificial intelligence that deals with the development of algorithms that allow computers to learn from data and make predictions or decisions without being explicitly programmed.
 Machine learning algorithms are used in a wide range of applications, including image recognition, natural language processing, and predictive analytics.\nWhat is the difference between machine learning and"}
 ```

+> [!Bug]
+> You may run into an error of `Multiple tagged security groups found for instance i-*************`.
+The root cause is both EKS cluster security group and EFA security group are using the same tag of `kubernetes.io/cluster/wenhant-eks-cluster : owned`.
+This tag should only be attached to 1 security group, usually your main security group.
+To resolve this, simply delete the tag from the EFA security group.

 ## 6. Test Horizontal Pod Autoscaler and Cluster Autoscaler